 Minimally invasive heart surgery, along with its advanced technology, is the most exciting evolution in the history of our specialty.
 We are constantly moving towards an improved, low-impact and soft-touch way to treat our cardiovascular patients.

 Most cardiac patients can now enjoy a quicker and more comfortable recovery after a wide variety of cardiac surgery procedures regardless of their age and/or overall physical condition.
-Most patients can return to their homes and families two or three days after the minimally invasive heart surgery.
+While there is some recovery time, the average patient can return to their homes and families two or three days after minimally invasive heart surgery.
 Surgical scars are tiny and often completely hidden out of sight in the skin fold underneath the breast.

 If your doctors are not familiar with these techniques and operations, we gladly provide support and additional clinical or technical information as needed.

 Let me give you a straightforward perspective on how we achieved these improvements in our efforts to obtain the best results in heart surgery.
-Cardiac surgery has been around since the early 60’s and it has always been associated with three common assumptions in the training routine of all cardiac surgeons:
+Since the early 60’s cardiac surgery has been associated with three common assumptions in the training routine of all cardiac surgeons:

 - The cutting of the breast bone (median sternotomy)